 For example, Windows XP allows multiple applications to run concurrently and open and use the microphone at the same time.
-Windows 2000, however, does not provide support for this same capability; that is, only one voice application, such as the PMC or another voice application, may be active at the same time on a Windows 2000 client machine.
+Some operating systems, however, do not provide support for this same capability; that is, only one voice application, such as the PMC or another voice application, may be active at the same time on a PMC client machine.